scoutplan/scoutplan/README.md

 The Docker Compose stack includes mailcatcher.
 Once the stack's up, visit http://localhost:1080 to see your mail

 ## Flipper

-Some features are gated by Flipper and need to be enabled:
+Features are gated by Flipper and need to be enabled:

 * :daily_reminder
 * :receive_event_publish_notice